BASEBALL CARDS STATE COLLEGE PA

 Topps dominated the post-war baseball card boom starting in 1951 with their revolutionary design of smaller player photos on a large color illustration background.
 Their monopoly lasted for decades.
 In State College, these modern cardboard treasures were available at newsstands, corner stores, and even vending machines as kids tore through wax packs in hopes of completing their sets.
 Topps’ annual issues became the most anticipated hobby product every spring.

-Read also: TOPPS BIG LEAGUE BASEBALL CARDS
+Read also: MOST VALUABLE BASEBALL CARDS 1980s

 The 1960s saw card collecting truly explode in popularity across America.
 In State College, card shops started to pop up to cater to the booming market.
 Stores like BJ’s Baseball Cards at 123 S. Pugh Street and Penn State Sportscards at 234 E. Beaver Avenue became vital hubs where collectors gathered on weekends to browse inventory, discuss the latest releases, and arrange trades.
 Penny arcades at the local mall also housed card vending machines stocked by distributors.